VisitFyn

 The violent death of the last Viking king

 We can rightly put the Viking Age to rest here in Odense.
-Namely with the killing of Knud IV.
+Namely with the killing of Cnut IV.
 He was the last Danish king who tried to reconquer England and re-establish the North Sea Empire.
 As a young man, he was apprenticed as a warrior king.
 And even before he became king, he tried to conquer England.
 He assembled a large fleet of perhaps 200 ships.
-It had been a formidable army at the beginning of the Viking Age, but by the middle of the 11th century, the English had learnt from their experience and Knud was beaten.
+It had been a formidable army at the beginning of the Viking Age, but by the middle of the 11th century, the English had learnt from their experience and Cnut was beaten.
 That's why he went all in when he wanted to set off again in 1085/86.
 According to one source, he mobilised up to a thousand ships.
 They gathered in the Limfjord and were ready for a raid.
-Furthermore, he could perhaps draw on another 600 ships via his father-in-law in Flanders
+Furthermore, he could perhaps draw on another 600 ships via his father-in-law in Flanders.

 Hunted, captured, killed

-From Knud IV to Knud the Holy
+From Cnut IV to Cnut the Holy

-The canonisation of Knud also became a growth factor for Odense.
+The canonisation of Cnut also became a growth factor for Odense.
 People flocked to the city in large numbers.
 This created growth and helped make Odense one of the most prominent cities of the Middle Ages.

 Find your way to your Viking experiences